 What we don’t: Not as fine-tuned for backcountry adventure as other options on this list.

-For years, the Apple Watch sat on the fringes of the sports-watch world, offering just enough features to appease Apple devotees but never enough to warrant attention from the wider fitness community.
-But with the release of the Apple Watch Ultra, they made a solid entry onto the scene with a GPS-equipped sports watch that can hold court with premium designs from Garmin, Coros, and Suunto.
+For years, the Apple Watch sat on the fringes of the sports watch world, offering just enough features to appease Apple devotees but never enough to warrant attention from the wider fitness community.
+But with the release of the Apple Watch Ultra, they made a solid entry onto the scene with a GPS-equipped fitness watch that can hold court with premium designs from Garmin, Coros, and Suunto.
 Their Ultra 2 is an even stronger addition to the market: The latest model boasts twice the storage, a brighter screen, an upgraded “neural engine” for ease of use, and more activity modes to choose from.
 Battery life is also up to speed for most people’s needs—Apple claims the Ultra will last for the length of an average Ironman—and updated activity profiles display all the advanced metrics an athlete might desire.
 Rounding out its outdoor focus, the Ultra features a unique emergency siren for help in search-and-rescue scenarios.
 Tack on essentials like reliable multi-GNSS support, a barometric altimeter, and a depth gauge down to 40 meters, and Apple’s newest watch is definitely worthy of attention.

 See the Apple Watch Ultra 2

-11. Garmin Forerunner 165 ($250)
+12. Garmin Forerunner 165 ($250)

-Battery: Lithium-ion (19 hrs in GPS mode)
+Battery: Lithium-ion (11 days in smartwatch mode)

 Diameter: 43mm